This post provides a step-by-step tutorial how to remove an ink stain from leather in a safe way.

 The other day, I saw a colleague with a beautiful leather designer bag.
 I complimented her on her bag and her face turned to an sad expression.
 She turned her bag around and showed me an ink stain.
 She told me how the bag was stained.
 At a conference, someone’s pen fell down with its tip downside onto the bag.
 While sliding down the bag, it left an half an inch long line.
-“Do you have an idea how to get rid of the stain” was her next question.Read how to get an ink stain out of leather. #stainremoval Click To Tweet
+“Do you have an idea how to get rid of the stain” was her next question.Read how to remove an ink stain from leather. #stainremoval Click To Tweet

 An ink stain on a leather item is not a reason to toss it.
 When your stain is small like the one described above you may have a chance to save your leather item.
 Of course, results depend on the type of ink and the age of the ink stain.
 In other words, the following methods may remove or lighten the stain.
 But when the other alternative would be to toss the leather item, it is better to try saving it first and give stain removal a try when you cannot afford a professional cleaning.
 Or when professional cleaning would be more expensive than buying a new bag.
 Often it is even impossible to find a professional cleaning service.

 No matter which of the stain removal methods you try always perform a “color safety test” on a part of the leather that is relatively hidden.
 This test allows you to see whether the removal liquid will not cause an even larger damage than the stain is already.
 Just rub a cotton ball with the liquid you want to use onto a small portion of the leather.
 Let it sit for 10 minutes or so.
 In principle, you shouldn’t find any problems.
 However, it’s always best to test than being sorry.